CaptainCodeman/svelte-form-helper/README.md

 ### Forms

-A form aggregates the state of the fields - pass the fields into the function when creating the form instance:
+A form aggregates the state of the fields - a form is valid if all the fields are valid _and_ have been touched (by default, the ).
+Pass the fields into the function when creating the form instance:

 ```ts
 const form = createForm(email, age, name, random)